integrations/slack/README.md

 - The repository is private and the user that shared the link:
   - has not signed in to their GitHub account
   - asked not to show a preview when prompted

+#### Take action

+Slack conversations often lead to decisions and actionable takeaways.
+Now it’s easier to start on next steps from Slack with slash commands for common GitHub actions, using  `/github [action] [resource]`.
+These commands let you:

+- Close an issue or pull request with `/github close [issue link]`
+- Reopen an issue or pull request with `/github open [pull request ink]`
+- Open a new issue with `/github open [owner/repo]`

 ### Configuration
 You can customize your notifications by subscribing to activity that is relevant to your Slack channel, and unsubscribing from activity that is less helpful to your project.